ivkrasnikov/Getting-and-Cleaning-Data/README.md

-# Getting and Cleaning Data
+# Getting and Cleaning Data Project

 The course project for the Getting and Cleaning Data Coursera course.
 The project includes script 'run_analysis.R'